Amitesh-exp/Augmented-Reality-AR-Drill/README.md

 3. Grant the app **camera permission** when prompted.
 4. Point your phone's camera towards a flat, textured surface (like the floor).
 Move it around slowly until you see visual feedback indicating a plane has been detected.
 5.  **Tap on the detected plane** to place the 3D drill marker (a cube) in the scene.

+   > **Note on Installation:** When installing the provided APK, you may see a "Blocked by Play Protect" warning.
+This is expected because it's a debug build.
+Please tap **"More details"** and then **"Install anyway"** to proceed.